 - Transfer credit may be awarded for each theory-based college course in which the student has earned a grade of C or better from a regionally-accredited institution.

-- Students must complete a minimum of 30 semester credit hours at D'Youville College and meet all of their major/program and core curriculum requirements in order to graduate from the College.
+- Students must complete a minimum of 30 semester credit hours at D'Youville and meet all of their major/program and core curriculum requirements in order to graduate from D'Youville.

 - Find out how many college credits may transfer to D'Youville by using our Online Course Equivalency Website.